Leafwise Symplectic Structures on Lawson's Foliation (3rd revised): Introduction

-In this article we show the following. \\ {\bf Theorem A} (Theorem \ref{MainTheorem}) \quad Lawson's foliation on the 5-sphere $S^5$ admits a smooth leafwise symplectic structure.
-This work is totally motivated and inspired by the works ([MV1, MV2], \cite{SV}) by Verjovsky and others in which they are discussing the existence of leafwise complex and symplectic structures on Lawson's foliations as well as on slightly modified ones.
-Especially, the author is extremely grateful to Alberto Verjovsky for drawing his attentions to such interesting problems.
+More generally, the Milnor fibration associated with one of the three classes of simple elliptic singularities $\tilde{E}_6, \tilde{E}_7$, and $\tilde{E}_8$ in complex three variables can be modified into a leafwise symplectic foliation on $S^5$ of codimension 1.
+Lawson's one is associated with $\tilde{E}_6$.
+We can paraphrase this result into the following. \\ {\bf Corollary B} \quad Associated with each of the three classes $\tilde{E}_6, \tilde{E}_7$, or $\tilde{E}_8$ of simple elliptic singularities in three variables, the 5-sphere $S^5$ admits regular Poisson structure of symplectic dimension 4.
+This work is motivated and inspired by the works (\cite{SV}, [MV1, MV2]) by Alberto Verjovsky and others in which they are discussing the existence of leafwise symplectic and complex structures on Lawson's foliation and on its slight modifications.
+The author is extremely grateful to Verjovsky for drawing his attentions to such interesting problems.

 H. B. Lawson, {\sc Jr.}\ constructed a smooth foliation of codimension one on $S^5$ (\cite{L}), which we now call {\it Lawson's foliation}.
-It was achieved by a beautiful combination of the complex and differential topologies and was a breakthrough in an early stage of the history of foliations.
+It was achieved by a beautiful combination of the complex and differential topologies and was a kind of breakthrough in an early stage of the history of foliations.
 The foliation is composed of two components.
 One is a tubular neighbourhood of a 3-dimensional nil-manifold and the other one is, away from the boundary, foliated by Fermat-type cubic complex surfaces.
 As the common boundary leaf, here appears one of Kodaira-Thurston's 4-dimensional nil-manifolds.
 As each Fermat cubic leaf is spiraling to this boundary leaf, its end is diffeomorphic to a cyclic covering of Kodaira-Thurston's nil-manifold.
 (See Section \ref{Lawson} for the detail.)